 Note: Lecture recordings are available online for 2 terms after the one in which they were recorded.
 For example, recordings from Fall 2018 are available until the end of Fall 2019 term.
 After the 2 terms the recordings are removed from the system and are not retrievable.

 Avoid using HDMI connections when using the LRS.
-The LRS cannot record content over HDMI which is protected by HDCP, including but not limited to most content from a Mac, content shared from streaming services such as Netflix or Itunes, and content shared from Bluray discs.
-To avoid this issue, use VGA audio and video connections when using the LRS.
+The LRS cannot record content over HDMI that is protected by HDCP, including but not limited to:

 For instructions on connecting your laptop to the projector or using the room microphone: